2019 Speakers and Presenters

 Clayton provides strategy, communication, performance management and all necessary tools, resources and support to teams across the globe.
 He work in partnership with other supplier management efforts around technology, risk screening, data information, spend analytics and roles and responsibilities of source-to-pay activities.

-Additionally, he partners closely with Nike’s diversity office to ensure connection into larger strategy and vision around diversity.
+Additionally, he partners closely with Nike’s diversity office to ensure connection into larger strategy and vision around diversity viagra nz over the counter.
 Clayton previously worked for Molson Coors in global procurement development, where he was a sustainability and diversity lead responsible for developing, designing and managing the company’s global supplier diversity initiative.

 He also worked as a senior procurement sustainability and diversity manager there.
 Clayton also previously worked with Major League Baseball, first as a senior manager of diverse business partners, then as director of strategic planning and diversity, and then as a consultant in Costa Rica.